aeiou08/VGUICord_Unicode/README.md

-# VGUICord (previously discord16)
+# VGUICord_Unicode
-VGUI inspired theme for Discord.
+(Fork of VGUICord) VGUI inspired theme for Discord.
 Tries to mimic the UI used by Steam and Valve games in 90s-early 2000s.

 ## Palettes
 Theme comes in 5 different palettes: